Glossary (alphabetical) of terms and lingo used in the Substrate and Polkadot codebases, as well as architecture.

 The data that can be drawn upon by, and that persists between, the executions of sequential blocks.
 State is stored in a "Trie", a cryptographic immutable data-structure that makes incremental digests very efficient.
 In Substrate, this trie is exposed to the runtime as a simple key/value map where both keys and values can be arbitrary byte arrays.

 An extensible, generic, configurable and modular system for constructing runtimes and sharing reusable components of them.
-Broadly speaking, this corresponds to the second usage paradigm of Substrate, higher-level than using Substrate Core, but lower-level that simply running Substrate Node with a custom configuration.
+Broadly speaking, this corresponds to the second usage paradigm of Substrate, higher-level than using Substrate Core, but lower-level than simply running Substrate Node with a custom configuration.

 The logic of a blockchain that determines how the state changes when any given block is executed.
 In Substrate, this is essentially equivalent to the Runtime.